alanjameschapman/2408-hackathon-team5/README.md

 ## Media

-The favicon is courtesy of [Somebody via Flaticon or similar](link here).
+The favicon is courtesy of <a href="https://www.flaticon.com/free-icons/racer" title="racer icons">Freepik - Flaticon</a>.

 ## Acknowledgments

-This project was created in collaboration by [Team Name](https://hackathon.codeinstitute.net/teams/379/): Alan Chapman, Efren Reyes, Mark Butler, Tamas Gavlider.
+This project was created in collaboration by [Retro Racers](https://hackathon.codeinstitute.net/teams/379/): Alan Chapman, Efren Reyes, Mark Butler, Tamas Gavlider and Mick Kavanagh.